Financial Instruments

 Black-Scholes-Merton (BSM) Model

-The Black-Scholes-Merton Model is one of the most famous and widely used models for pricing European-style Options.
+The Black-Scholes-Merton Model is one of the most famous and widely used models for pricing European Options.
 It was developed by economists Fischer Black and Myron Scholes in 1973, with contributions from Robert Merton.
 It revolutionized the field of financial markets by providing a way to calculate the theoretical price of options.
 The model is based on the assumption that financial markets behave in a specific way and that asset prices follow a stochastic (random) process.

 The Black-Scholes model provides a theoretical framework for pricing options based on several key variables.
 The model assumes that the underlying asset price follows a geometric Brownian motion, which incorporates both a drift (average return) and a random component (volatility).
 The most widely known formula from this model is used to calculate the price of a European call option (the right to buy an asset at a predetermined price) and the price of a European put option (the right to sell an asset at a predetermined price).